UQatKIT/LS-Prior/docs/usage/builder.md

 ## Builder Configuration

 Given our `DOLFINx` mesh, we construct a [`Prior`][ls_prior.prior.Prior] object with `LS-Prior`'s builder component.
-As of now, we support building Bilaplace priors (see the [components](./components.md)) tutorial for an explanation.
+As of now, we support building Bilaplace priors (see the [components](./components.md) tutorial for an explanation).
 To configure the builder, we set up a [`BilaplacianPriorSettings`][ls_prior.builder.BilaplacianPriorSettings] data class.
-As mandatory settings, the configuration class requires the mesh, a mean vector defined on the mesh's vertices, the parameters $\tau$ and $\kappa$ of the prior, and a `DOLFINx` identifier for the FE function space we want to construct:
+As mandatory settings, the configuration class requires the mesh, a mean vector defined on the mesh's vertices, and the parameters $\tau$ and $\kappa$ of the prior:

 ```py
 prior_settings = builder.BilaplacianPriorSettings(